Career Coach: Gatwick construction project manager tips for moving up the career ladder

 Be flexible.
 Be open to opportunities as they arise.
 And take calculated risks.
 Those are the three main attributes that a young engineer needs to progress up the career ladder, according to Bechtel’s Gatwick construction project manager Monya Alkhalisi.

-With almost 15 years of experience behind year, Alkhalisi is keen to offer any pearls of wisdom to the next generation.
-Her own career has seen her work on projects in the Middle East, Canada and the UK.
-It has seen Alkhalisi move from the oil and gas sector, before moving to work on Crossrail and she has now landed a role in the aerospace arena.
+With almost 15 years of experience behind her, Alkhalisi is keen to offer any pearls of wisdom to the next generation.
+Her own career has seen her work on projects in Canada, Italy and the UK.
+It has seen Alkhalisi move from the oil and gas sector, before moving to work on Crossrail and she has now landed a role in the aviation arena.

 Her varied career path is something Alkhalisi says has been ‘integral’ to her professional progression.

 “When I was starting out I was lucky enough to have several offers, including the programme at Bechtel,” she says.